Hypatia's Files

 The Log File hy.log

-Hypatia can log your interaction with the program -- your input and Hypatia's responses -- in the file hy.log.
+Hypatia can log your input and Hypatia's responses in the file hy.log.

-By default, this option is disabled, you can enable it with the command LOG ON.
+By default, this option is disabled, you can enable it with the command LOG ON, and disable it again with LOG OFF.

-When logging is turned on, date and time are written to the log file.
+When logging starts, date and time are written to the log file.

 You can view the log file in a text editor.
 Hypatia itself can not make use of this file.

-The log file is always appended to, old entries do not get deleted, uness you do so by editing the file.
+The log file is always appended to, old entries do not get deleted unless you do so by editing the file.

 To turn logging on by default, you can add the line LOG ON to the file hy.ini (see above).